pandas-dev/pandas/doc/source/user_guide/missing_data.rst

 .. ipython:: python

+   ser
-   # forward fill only NaN-gaps with a maximum 2 consecutive NaN values
+   # interpolate in forward direction but only NaN-gaps with a maximum 2 consecutive NaN values
    ser.interpolate(max_gap=2)

 By default, ``NaN`` values are filled in a ``forward`` direction.
 Use